MSc in

 The rapid pace of globalization has increased the demand for professionals with training in international economics and economic development.
 Our one-of-a-kind Master of Science in International and Development Economics (IDEC) provides students with the knowledge and skills to understand how market forces can be harnessed to empower developing countries to break from cycles of poverty.

-The Master of Science in International and Development Economics is a two-year program in which students take three to four classes each semester, including an overseas field research project over the summer.
-Students desiring to go part-time can complete the program by taking two classes per semester for three years, undertaking their summer field research between the second and third years of the program.
+The Master of Science in International and Development Economics is a two-year, 36-unit program in which students take three to four classes each semester, including an overseas field research project over the summer.
+Students desiring to go part-time can complete the program by taking two classes per semester for three years and undertaking their summer field research between the second and third years of the program.

 Topics of Study